pyrmont/articles.inqk.net/src/_posts/2025-09-15-announcing-jeep.md

 [ghr]: https://github.com/pyrmont/jeep

-Jeep is an alternative to [`jpm`][jpm] and [`janet-pm`][janet-pm].
 In this post, I’ll explain some of the concepts involved in Janet’s bundle system.
-I’ll try to explain how Jeep works, why I made the decisions that I did and why those decisions might not be right for you.
+Then I’ll try to explain how Jeep works, why I made the decisions that I did and why those decisions might not be right for you.

 [jpm]: https://github.com/janet-lang/jpm